distributed-it-for-telco/distributed-rating-doc/src/model-solution1.md

 ![](./contract-agent-detailed-composite.drawio.svg)

 - note that there is "shortcut" in `3. get vendor identity`.
-It does return a vendor service usage authorization token.
+It does not really return an identity but a vendor service usage authorization token.
 Check next paragraph

 ## identity management